Loloke/arduino-c64-kernal-reset/README.md

 Installation run the flash.bat (either on windows/linux/macos).
 For flashing, you need some AVR programmer hardware (i used usbasp), and avrdude installed.

 ## arduino sketch
-I modified the original code, and inverted the logic of the power led.
+I modified the original code, and inverted the logic of the power led, and increased the initial reset delay from 200ms to 500.